 Most people have twisted an ankle at some point in their life.
 But if your ankle gets swollen and painful after you twist it, you have most likely sprained it.
 This means you have stretched and possibly torn the ligaments in your ankle.
 Even though ankle sprains are common, they are not always minor injuries.
 Some people with repeated or severe sprains can develop long-term joint pain and weakness.
-Treating a sprained ankle can help prevent ongoing ankle problems.
+Treating a sprained ankle such as a customized treatment plan from physical therapy Idaho Falls can reduce pain and help prevent ongoing ankle problems.

 Most ankle sprains happen when you make a rapid shifting movement with your foot planted; such as when you play soccer or get tackled in football.
 Often the ankle rolls outward and the foot turns in ward.
 This causes the ligaments on the outside of the ankle to stretch and tear.
 Less often, the ankle rolls inward and the foot turns outward.
 This damages the ligaments on the inside of the ankle.

 Ankle sprains can range from mild to severe, depending on how badly the ligament is damaged and how many ligaments are injured.
 With a mild sprain, the ankle may be tender, swollen, and stiff.
 But it usually feels stable, and you can walk with little pain.
 A more serious sprain might include bruising and tenderness around the ankle, and walking is painful.
 In a severe ankle sprain, the ankle is unstable and may feel “wobbly.”
 You can’t walk, because the ankle gives out and may be very painful.